SciDataContainer/SciDataContainer/README.md

 This is a Python 3 implementation of a lean container class for the storage of scientific data, in a way compliant to the [FAIR princples](https://en.wikipedia.org/wiki/FAIR_data) of modern research data management.
 In a standardized container file it provides maximum flexibility and minimal restrictions.
 Data containers may be stored as local files and uploaded to a data storage server.
 The class is operating system independent.

 The basic concept of the data container is that it keeps the raw dataset, parameter data and meta data together.
-Parameter data is every data which was usually be recorded in lab books like test setup, measurement settings, simulation parameters or evaluation parameters.
+Parameter data is every data which is traditionally recorded in lab books like test setup, measurement settings, simulation parameters or evaluation parameters.
 The idea is to make each dataset self-contained.
 Large amounts of parameter data may be stored in their own container, referenced by its identifier.
 This is especially useful for static data.

 ## Structure and Terms